olilanz/memento-mc/README.md

 -   **Lorestone** --- protects land permanently

 Stones express intent.

+They influence the system but do not replace the autonomous model.
 They never force immediate regeneration.
 Renewal still occurs only when chunks unload naturally.